learn-co-curriculum/python-programming-univbasics-the-constant-expression/README.md

 &mdash; Shakespeare "Taming of the Shrew" Act IV, Scene V

 We _need_ agreement.
-Ruby's evaluation of the simple constant expression agrees with ours, and we will build all programming we ever learn from this foundation.
+Python's evaluation of the simple constant expression agrees with ours, and we will build all programming we ever learn from this foundation.

 ## Conclusion

-While the _constant expression_ might seem dull, it is the foundation of communication with other intelligences, including Ruby.
+While the _constant expression_ might seem dull, it is the foundation of communication with other intelligences, including Python.
 It lets us know when expression evaluation is done, lets us be sure that we and the machine "agree," _and_ establishes a groundwork for all the following expressions.